ajay-shenoy4/RNA-Seq-Pipeline/results/deseq2/Interpreting-Results.md

 ## 2. Global Differential Expression

-Volcano Plot (salmon_volcano_plot.pdf)
+**Volcano Plot (salmon_volcano_plot.pdf)**

-What it is: A scatter plot comparing statistical significance ($-\log_{10} p$-value) against the magnitude of change ($\log_2$ Fold Change).
+- What it is: A scatter plot comparing statistical significance ($-\log_{10} p$-value) against the magnitude of change ($\log_2$ Fold Change).

-**How to read it:**
+- **How to read it:**
-- Right Side (Red): Genes upregulated in the KO.
+- - Right Side (Red): Genes upregulated in the KO.
-- Left Side (Blue): Genes downregulated in the KO.
+- - Left Side (Blue): Genes downregulated in the KO.
-- Top: The most statistically significant genes.
+- - Top: The most statistically significant genes.

-Your Result: With 5,155 DE genes, you should see a dense "V" shape.
+- Your Result: With 5,155 DE genes, you should see a dense "V" shape.
 Look for DUS1L on the far left (downregulated).

-MA Plot (salmon_ma_plot.pdf)
+**MA Plot (salmon_ma_plot.pdf)**

-What it is: Plots log-intensity (Mean Expression) on the x-axis and log-fold change on the y-axis.
+- What it is: Plots log-intensity (Mean Expression) on the x-axis and log-fold change on the y-axis.

-What to look for: This helps identify if fold-change estimates are biased by how lowly or highly expressed a gene is.
+- What to look for: This helps identify if fold-change estimates are biased by how lowly or highly expressed a gene is.
 Red dots represent genes with a padj < 0.05.

 ## 3. Top Gene Expression